Steve Kinney

 The workflow should set SMOKE_BASE_URL.
 The test command should stay boring.

-Step 3: write the rollback playbook
+Step 3: inspect the rollback playbook

 Create docs/post-deploy-playbook.md.